 Social butterflies can even share the action with friends thanks to the inclusion of Twitter and Facebook.
-The game is packed with a new campaign that comprises of 20 missions on 10 maps as well as 20 new buildings such as a shopping mall, stock exchange and aqua park.
-The natural disasters that await you include tornadoes, volcanoes and droughts.
-And like the aforesaid title in our games like SimCity roster, Tropico 4 can be yours for under $40.
+The game is packed with a new campaign that comprises of 20 missions on 10 maps as well as 20 new buildings such as a shopping mall, stock exchange, and aqua park.
+The natural disasters that await you include tornadoes, volcanoes, and droughts.
+And like the aforesaid title in our games similar to SimCity roster, Tropico 4 can be yours for under $40.

 3 – Anno 2070:

 In Anno 2070, you’re presented with a world that has undergone a lot of alterations in terms of climate change and the rising level of the ocean.
 Your job is to maser trade, diplomacy, and resources in order to create a prosperous society that’s filled with megacities and colonized islands.
 As the title progresses, you’ll see engineer production chains like diamond mines, robot factories and oil refineries sprouting up all over your dwelling areas.

 You are further called on to shape a futuristic world, so put on your virtual hard hat and prepare to build with the tiles of tomorrow.
 While Anno 2070 is priced at $49.99, a special deluxe edition is also up for grabs for just under $55.